 Antigua and Barbuda

-Antigua and Barbuda is a country in the West Indies in the Americas, lying between the Caribbean Sea and the Atlantic Ocean.
+Antigua and Barbuda is small island country in the West Indies in the Americas, lying between the Caribbean Sea and the Atlantic Ocean.

-The capital and largest port and city is St. John’s on Antigua island.
+The capital, largest port and city is St. John’s on Antigua island.

 Lying near each other in just 30 nautical miles, Antigua and Barbuda are in the middle of the Leeward Islands, part of the Lesser Antilles, roughly at 17°N of the equator.